MatiFiordelli/DevLabs/README.md

 To determine if a user is logged in and authorized to use the ToDoApp, a Custom Event is used for communication between the MicroFrontends:

-The Custom Event is dispatched and resides in the browser, allowing MicroFrontends to detect login status through addEventListener.
+The Custom Event is dispatched and resides in the browser, allowing MicroFrontends to detect login status through addEventListener, and performing an authenticity verification.
 Upon login, a remote token verification is performed.
 Once authentication is successful, the token is stored in the localStorage for subsequent access and session management.
 The Host uses React Query to periodically send requests to the server, ensuring the token remains valid over time.